Member Organizations

 Investigation and Discipline

-There are multiple stakeholders involved in the investigation and disciplinary (I&D) processes of auditors in the United Arab Emirates (UAE) in accordance with various laws.
-The following stakeholders are involved in I&D of auditors:
+In the United Arab Emirates (UAE), only auditors are regulated by law.
+There are multiple stakeholders involved in the investigation and disciplinary (I&D) processes of auditors in accordance with various laws:

-- Under Article 14 of SCA’s Board of Director’s Decision No. 25 of 2015 Concerning the Registration of Auditors of Public Shareholding Companies and Mutual Funds, SCA conducts or requests an investigation or inspection for registered audit firms to ensure their compliance with the provisions of the law, decrees, regulations, and decisions issued.
+- Under Article 14 of the Securities and Commodities Authority (SCA)’s Board of Director’s Decision No. 25 of 2015 Concerning the Registration of Auditors of Public Shareholding Companies and Mutual Funds, SCA conducts or requests an investigation or inspection for registered audit firms to ensure their compliance with the provisions of the law, decrees, regulations, and decisions issued.
 SCA may seek assistance in the inspection from one or more of the technical expertise parties.
-It may also, as it deems appropriate, require the documents, statements, data, or information in relation to the auditing operations that carried out by audit firms, which shall provide all required records, documents, information and clarifications.
+It may also, as it deems appropriate, require the documents, statements, data, or information in relation to the auditing operations that carried out by audit firms, which should provide all required records, documents, information, and clarifications.

-Furthermore, since the UAE is a largely expat-based country, there are several accounting professionals practicing in the jurisdiction with foreign qualifications that are recognized by the Ministry of Finance.
-These accounting professionals are only subject to their respective membership organization’s I&D processes— Association of Chartered Certified Accountants (ACCA), Institute of Chartered Accountants in England and Wales (ICAEW), Institute of Chartered Accountants of Pakistan (ICAP), Institute of Chartered Accountants of India (ICAI), Association of International Certified Professional Accountants (AICPA Global), Chartered Accountants Sri Lanka (CASL).
+Furthermore, since the UAE is a largely expat-based country, there are several accountancy professionals practicing in the jurisdiction with foreign qualifications that are recognized by the Ministry of Finance.
+These accounting professionals are only subject to their respective membership organization’s I&D processes, some of which are not fully aligned with SMO 6 requirements.
+These include the Association of Chartered Certified Accountants (ACCA), Institute of Chartered Accountants in England and Wales (ICAEW), Institute of Chartered Accountants of Pakistan (ICAP), Institute of Chartered Accountants of India (ICAI), Association of International Certified Professional Accountants (AICPA Global), Chartered Accountants Sri Lanka (CASL).

 Current Status: Partially Adopted